Professional Sherpa Guided Nepal Trekking Tours | Everest & Annapurna

 Clothing, Packing Items, Bags, Personal Medical Kit, and all kinds of Personal Trekking / Climbing Gear.

 Not included during the trek and the expedition.
+Will be provide on extra cgarge.

 Summit bonus for climbing Sherpa – Minimum 800 USD.